thiblahute/meson-website/Tutorial.md

 The humble beginning
 -----

 Let's start with the most basic of programs, the classic hello example.
-First we create a file <tt>main.c</tt> which holds the source.
+First we create a file `main.c` which holds the source.
 It looks like this.

     #include<stdio.h>